RadouaneAbn/alx-system_engineering-devops/0x00-shell_basics/README.md

 103-commas: (ls -mapv)
 this script lists all the files and directories of the current directory, seperated by commas in apla order and digits at the beginning.

+school.mgc:
+this magic file will be usedwith file command to detect School data files.